roleoroleo/yi-hack-Allwinner/CONTRIBUTING.md

 - Camera Version

 This helps us diagnose issues faster and provide resolutions.
 If needed information isn't provided, it's going to get asked for anyways.

+## Pull Requests

+Code changes and improvements are welcome and encouraged!
+If you plan on changing a large section of the project (swapping around components, removing features), please file an issue with us so we can discuss a path forward and implementation details.